 Usually the further out you can book your Disney Cruise the better the rate you will get.

 Packing for a cruise can be stressful – but it really doesn’t have to be.
 Learn all the secrets and tips of a professional full-time cruise blogger!

 This is particularly true of the new Disney Wish.
 There are unlikely to be any last-minute deals on this ship for a long time.

 Here you can see how the prices of the cruises on the Disney Wish increased over time:

-The exceptions to this are if you qualify for a Military Discount or you are a Florida Resident.
-For more details about this and to see what the current deals are for the Military and Florida Residents you can see here:
+The exceptions to this are if you qualify for a Military Discount or if you are a Florida Resident.

 Having Inflexible Travel Dates

-The summer months, with school vacation, are also more popular, so will be at a higher rate than a time in which most of the kids are in school.
+The summer months, with school vacations, are also more popular, so will be at a higher rate than a time in which most of the kids are in school.

 If you can possibly be flexible with your dates then compare rates for different months.

 Here you can see How Much Does a Disney Cruise Really Cost?